alpaddesai/AnalogDesign/README.md

-# Analog Design and VLSI Design
+# Analog Design and analog integrated circuit design

 The project displays technical knowledge on the described topics.
 Please click on the following link to download the executable: https://github.com/alpaddesai/AnalogDesign/releases